ichung08/Restaurant-List-App/README.md

 my friends are being especially indecisive.
 With a random restaurant generator, I'll be able to quickly choose a restaurant in those situations.

-## User Stories
+## User Stories For Grading

-- As a user, I want to be able to create a new restaurant list and add it to a list of restaurant lists
+- As a user, I want to be able to create a new restaurant list
-- As a user, I want to be able to select a restaurant list and remove it from a list of restaurant lists
-- As a user, I want to be able to select a restaurant list and view it from a list of restaurant lists
-- As a user, I want to be able to select a restaurant list, and add a restaurant
+- As a user, I want to be able to select a restaurant list, and add a restaurant to it
 - As a user, I want to be able to select a restaurant list and view a restaurant on it
 - As a user, I want to be able to select a restaurant list, and remove a restaurant from the list

+## User Stories For Additional Features
 - As a user, I want to be able to select a restaurant list and sort the list by a category (eg. *cuisine, location,* or *price*)
 - As a user, I want to be able to select a restaurant and add a description